 For example, when he misled Inuyasha and Kiky into believing they had deceived each other, prompting them to fight.
 Like when he ridiculed Inuyasha and Kiky for not trusting each other enough to look past his deception.
 He was brilliant and smart, but he grew pompous and flamboyant when he gained additional powers.
 His arrogance placed him in trouble numerous times, like when Inuyasha’s Red Tessaiga surprised him for the first time.
 Naraku was also a coward who would flee combat when his enemies turned the tables on him.

-Naraku was a power-hungry, self-obsessed jerk who just desired power and dominion over others.
-Despite being a hany, he had nothing but hate for all other beings and thought himself superior in every way.
+Naraku was a power-hungry, self-obsessed rude person who just desired power and dominion over others.
+Despite being a hany, he had nothing but strongly dislike for all other beings and thought himself superior in every way.
 For example, he used a fragment of the Shikon Jewel to brainwash Sango’s brother Kohaku, forcing him to perform his bidding.

-Naraku also seemed incapable of understanding relationships like love, as seen when he couldn’t comprehend why, no matter what he made Kohaku do, Sango refused to murder him.
+Naraku also seemed incapable of understanding relationships like love, as seen when he couldn’t comprehend why, no matter what he made Kohaku do, Sango refused to ends his life.
 Naraku regularly tried to suppress his human feelings, believing they hampered him.

 Check Out: 9 Of The Best Anime InuYasha